BabarBaig/aap_walk_boston/README.md

 # Developer Notes

-All html files access a downloaded JSON file that provides salary data for over 20,000 Boston city employees.
+All html files access a downloaded JSON file that provides salary data for over 20,000 Boston city employees.<br>
+Currently three html files provide 3 views on the data.<br>
+- [ ] Combine the 3 files into a single file with 3 pages.

 ## Credit